AkiT77/Algorithms/README.md

 # Algorithms
-A collection of common algorithms implemented in Python。 This code demonstrates fundamental concepts, though some modifications may be necessary for specific practical applications.
+A collection of common algorithms implemented in Python.
+This code demonstrates fundamental concepts, though some modifications may be necessary for specific practical applications.

 List of Algorithms